About the Book

 In Johnny Appleseed, a famous American born in Massachusetts in 1774, grows up to help settle the west.
 As a young man, Johnny began traveling west, planting apple seeds in Pennsylvania, Ohio, and northern Indiana.
 He continued planting his apple seeds, helping early pioneers who had no room to take seedling apple trees with them on their journey to settle the western part of our country.

-- Children will learn about the contributions of Johnny Appleseed.
+- Learn about the contributions of Johnny Appleseed

-Ask children to share what they know or may have heard about Johnny Appleseed.
-If children are unfamiliar with him, ask what they can tell about him from his name.
+Ask students to share what they know or may have heard about Johnny Appleseed.
+If students are unfamiliar with him, ask what they can tell about him from his name.
 Explain that Johnny Appleseed was a man born more than two hundred years ago — a man who contributed to our country by planting apple trees for new settlers across the western part of America.

-Have children imagine what it might be like to settle in a new land.
-Have them think about seeing nothing but wide open space before them, no home, no garden, no stores.
-Ask:
+Have students imagine what it might be like to settle in a new land.
+Have them think about seeing nothing but wide open space before them, no homes, no gardens, no stores.
+Ask students:

 - What might be the first thing you would do?